 However, it’s okay if you don’t have time to pore over the bar graphs and pie charts because analyzing the data really isn’t nearly as important as the actual process of time tracking.

-It’s a habit that not only strengthens your ability to accurately estimate your time but that also shines a light on what distractions are sucking up your time and where you could better invest those hours.
+It’s a habit that not only strengthens your ability to accurately estimate your time but also shines a light on what distractions are sucking up your time and where you could better invest those hours.

 For example, I now know that sending out a good newsletter for my blog takes me about three Pomodoros.
 Now when I’m writing each weekly edition, I don’t feel like I need to rush, because I’ve allotted myself a sufficient amount of time, but I also don’t get bogged down in rewriting a sentence four times because I know that I’m working with a time limit.